LanMalJR/Escape-Protocol/README.md

 The game starts with David waking up on the ground floor of a mysterious building.
 His head is pounding, and he doesn’t remember how he got there.
 Suddenly, a voice crackles through his earpiece:

-John: "David, can you hear me, David?" (shouting)David: "What's up, John?" (groggy, disoriented)John: "Good, you're still alive."John: "The building you're in is about to be blown up.
+John: "David, can you hear me, David?" (shouting)
+David: "What's up, John?" (groggy, disoriented)
+John: "Good, you're still alive."
+John: "The building you're in is about to be blown up.
 Grab your gun and get out of there!"

 David must act quickly to escape before the timer hits zero.